 We’d blow bubbles and talk about oil tankers and the pipelines that fill them.
 We’d mould playdough and talk about the warming of the air and the oceans, wildfires and floods.
 We’d ride bikes and talk about animals disappearing from Earth, car exhaust and polar bears looking for food.

-I didn’t want to scare him, but I also didn’t want to promise him a world that wouldn’t exist.
+I didn’t want to scare him, but I also didn’t want to promise him a fairytale — as tempting as it was.

-I think that is what makes me most angry — the unfairness.
+I think that is what makes me most angry — the unfairness of little kids having to clean up the mess we’ve made, assuming it’s not already too late.
 The two things most parents want, more than anything else, is for their children to be safe and to have a bright future.
 But if we continue on the way we’re going, they won’t have either.
 Not by a long shot.

 Breaking the cycle

-Fossil fuel lobbyists riddle our political system and politicians have been habituated to their handouts.
+Fossil fuel lobbyists riddle our political system.
 It’s going to take a major shake up to loosen their oily hands off the wheel and give us a chance to right this ship.

 We need to take action, letting all candidates running for office know that dodging responsibility on climate action is political suicide.
 Otherwise, governments will keep dragging their feet, sealing the fate of my kids and billions more.
 Enough already.

 We all deserve hope.
 But on top of that, we need a clear vision that unites us and guides us out of this climate mess.
 And we need to stop letting the government dole out the money we give them in taxes to oil companies that keep pumping out the problem.
 Duh.

 Being new to the fight, my son has already come up with a few ideas to help.
 Recently he said to me “Mummy, I’d like my first car to be electric.
 That way I can drive you to your job digging up pipelines.”
 I said “Sounds great, buddy.”
 He had most of it right, anyway.